Chapter 38:

 ‘You know what to do.
 Stay visible.
 Stay together.
 Kojiro, you’re on lookout.’

-And then he had gone back inside to Youchan.
+He hadn’t wasted any second and gone back inside to tend to Youchan.
 The children noticed immediately and haven’t complained.

 Kojiro stood near the torii with rigid posture.
 He wasn’t pretending to study moss today.
 Sumire organized the others without being asked.